 Our goals are to increase public health, improve quality of life, lower air pollution, and eliminate safety barriers to increase the number of children walking and bicycling to school.
-Over 4-decades, school children are living less active lifestyles, childhood obesity has more than tripled, and childhood asthma prevalence is at a all time high.
-Safe Routes to School is a bucket-brigade– by engaging the next generation in active transportation these children are gaining a wealth of healthy behaviors and habits to shape the generous years ahead of them and shape the generations after them.
+Over 4-decades, school children are living less active lifestyles, childhood obesity has more than tripled, and childhood asthma prevalence is at an all time high.
+Safe Routes to School is a bucket-brigade– by engaging the next generation in active transportation, these children are gaining a wealth of healthy behaviors and habits to shape the generous years ahead of them and shape the generations after them.

 Contact Valerie Feinberg at Valerie_Feinberg@hpcnef.org with any questions.

 Check back often for SRTS events in northeast Florida…

 Schools We Have Worked With

 - Duval County School District: Livingston Elementary, Brentwood Elementary, Eugene J. Butler Middle, Jean Ribault Middle, Julia Landon Leadership Academy